kobman/KOBman/pull_request_process.md

 4.if not identical,it will initiate the pull request for the respective modification and thus forward it to the Original repository.

 5.To create a pull request that is ready for review, click Create Pull Request.
 To create a draft pull request, use the drop-down and select Create Draft Pull Request, then click Draft Pull Request.
-For more information about draft pull requests, see "About pull requests."